-This narrowed in A narrow perspective of risk rankings at the municipal level offers a more localized understanding of what risks exist within each municipal area allowing.
-This understanding of risks allows residents, elected officials, and decision-makers to share a common understanding knowledge of what risks they face and should therefore mobilize resources to mitigate.
+A narrow perspective of risk rankings at the municipal level offers a more localized understanding of what risks exist within each municipal area.
+This understanding of risks allows residents, elected officials, and decision-makers to share a common knowledge of what risks they face and should therefore mobilize resources to mitigate.

-And-Finally, to permit project-level planning at the most granular level possible, risk rankings are published in this report and made available to the public through interactive web-based tools that demonstrate a risk ranking down to the half-mile hex grid level.

-When represented geospatially The Island-wide risk depicted in the map below in Figure 5 shows a more granular look at the top risk by half-mile hex grid when represented geospatially.
+Finally, to permit project-level planning at the most granular level possible, risk rankings are published in this report and made available to the public through interactive webbased tools that demonstrate a risk ranking down to the half-mile hex grid level.
+The Island-wide risk depicted in the map in Figure 5 shows a more granular look at the top risk by half-mile hex grid when represented geospatially.